 Since that time, BIG has taken on many other projects, such as the Greensboro Ride of Silence, and forged ahead with new initiatives, such as the Changing Gears Program.
 BIG continues to find new ways of promoting the transformation embodied in its mission.

 Bicycling In Greensboro, Inc. is a registered 501(c)(3) non-profit organization, incorporated in the State of North Carolina.
-BIG currently has a 12 member Board of Directors, led by four officers: President, Vice President, Treasurer, and Secretary.
+BIG currently has a Board of Directors, led by four officers: Chairman, Chairman-elect, Treasurer, and Secretary.
 Our Board is comprised of volunteers who represent a wide array of professions and involvement in the cycling community.